aeratek/kinisi-main/resources/README.md

     npm install -g coffee-script@1.6.3

-9. Create the secret password files to install the schemas, in the config folder.
+9. Create the secrets.js password file in the config folder, necessary to install the schemas.